the issue

 Mission & activities

-To combat hunger in the Kansas City Metropolitan area.
+To combat hunger in the Kansas City metropolitan area.

-Our Giving Kitchen (OGK) is a non-profit non-denominational kitchen that prepares meals for distribution to those in need throughout Kansas City.
+Our Giving Kitchen (OGK) is a non-profit, non-denominational kitchen that prepares meals for distribution to those in need throughout Kansas City.
+OGK accomplishes this by making ready-to-eat meals and soups in its commercial kitchen, located in Overland Park, KS and works together with local charities to distribute the meals to those who need them most.

-OGK accomplishes this by making 1,000s of meals a year in its commercial kitchen, located in Overland Park, KS.
-Meals consist of meat, chicken, fish and dairy, as well as vegetable and pasta sides.
-Soups are hearty and healthy and include classics like bean and barely soup, chicken soup and sweet potato soup.
-The food is packaged in microwave safe trays, making for easy use by clients.
+Meals consist of meat, chicken, fish and dairy, as well as sides such as vegetable and pasta.
+Soups are also made which are hearty and healthy and include classics such as bean and barely soup, chicken soup and minestrone soup.
+The meals and soups are packaged in microwave safe containers, making for easy use by the client.

 group space

-prep tables
+tables

 Meal sample